Equifax profit beats Street view as breach costs climb

 The U.S. Senate’s Committee on Commerce, Science and Transportation plans to obtain more information on the newly identified victims, said the group’s chairman, Republican John Thune.

-“The company should have acted sooner to mitigate the impact on these additional affected consumers,” Thune said in a statement.
-“Equifax needs to put consumers first and shouldn’t be trying to clean up its mess in a piecemeal fashion.”
+“The company should have acted sooner to mitigate the impact on these additional affected consumers,” Thune said in a statement.“Equifax needs to put consumers first and shouldn’t be trying to clean up its mess in a piecemeal fashion.”

 Equifax said it would contact the newly identified breach victims and offer them free identity theft protection and credit monitoring services.